 It’s all about encouraging the innovators, educators, leaders and learners of the future!

 STEAM is in the essence of much of what we do here at at Pentagon Play.
-We have created a huge range of outdoor educational play and learning products for schools and nurseries that are absolutely ideal for, and go hand in hand with, STEAM learning.
+We have created a huge range of outdoor educational play and learning products for schools and nurseries that are absolutely ideal for, and go hand in hand with, STEAM play and learning.

 We promote positive outdoor learning and play experiences, hands-on kinaesthetic learning, creative problem solving, investigation and discovery, experimentation and yes, getting a bit messy and generally having a lot of fun in the process!

-With this in mind, we thought it would be useful to explore outdoor STEAM learning in a bit more detail: what it involves and why it is so important and how to set up your school or nursery playground ready for some first-class, outdoor STEAM learning experiences.
+With this in mind, we thought it would be useful to explore outdoor STEAM play and learning in a bit more detail: what it involves and why it is so important and how to set up your school or nursery playground ready for some first-class, outdoor STEAM learning experiences.

 Why STEAM is so Important

 STEAM learning takes an interdisciplinary approach, aimed at encouraging children to think more broadly about real-world problems.